.png)

 Related Articles

 Learn how to detect shadow AI across your enterprise.
-Discover tools, techniques, and best practices for identifying unauthorized AI usage in 2026.
+Get the tools, and best practices for identifying unauthorized AI usage before it becomes a risk.

 AI adoption is accelerating faster than any technology shift in the past decade.
 But with that speed comes a new and rapidly growing risk: shadow AI.